sandiegocs/website/content/wiki/blog-posts.md

   - Using the `youtube-nocookie.com` domain, instead of `youtube.com`
   - Appending `?cc_load_policy=1&playsinline=1&rel=0` to allow closed captioning to load, the player to function, and to remove the related videos pop-up.

+## Embedding first-party content
+If you need to an image, upload the image to `/static/assets/thumbs/` or `/static/assets/flyers` (whichever is more relevant).
+If neither are relevant, [ask Matthew](/~doamatto) for help sorting your file — some files may belong best in the `/static/assets` folder.

 ## Final steps
 After you write your post, push it to GitHub (`git push`) and ask for an officer to give it a look over.
 If they think it looks good, they'll deploy the latest version of the website containing your blog post (`make deploy`).